 If I've convinced you that acronyms can be misleading, and therefore should be qualified with a definition in an easy to understand format, you'll have no problem in adopting the same format for abbreviations.
 If you still need convincing, then lookup "ATM."

 Do a double check on a double check!

 Numbers, dates, times, and names -- Check, double check, and then check again.

 Japanese is on of those languages that has a particularly un-wieldy number system.
 One billion, for example, translates as 10 one hundred million(s).
-In doing a Japanese to English translation on super computers, I achieved a level of notoriety by turning one of the fastest computers on the planet into a "that is so last year" has been -- I inadvertently dropped a single digit of the machine’s teraflop speeds.
+In doing a English Japanese translations on super computers, I achieved a level of notoriety by turning one of the fastest computers on the planet into a "that is so last year" has been -- I inadvertently dropped a single digit of the machine’s teraflop speeds.
 Fortunately, it was caught at proof reading.